 How can I put this?
 Don't share your parenting tips from your parenting blog on a board that's all about digital marketing.
 Just don't.

-Look at each Tribe to see what content is being shared, check the Tribe Rules and then only post content that is relevant to that Tribe.
+Look at each of your Tailwind Communities to see what content is being shared, check the Community rules and then only post content that is relevant to that Community.
 No exceptions.
-Be a great Tribemate and post revelant content!
+Be a great Community member and post relevant content!

 #5 Share quality pins